hmrc/vat-service-guide/source/documentation/obligations.html.md

 Your software can retrieve returns submitted up to four years previously using the VAT (MTD) API:

-1. Find the period key for the VAT Return you wish to retrieve, using the [Retrieve VAT obligations endpoint](/docs/api/service/vat-api/1.0#_retrieve-vat-obligations_get_accordion) (/organisations/vat/{vrn}/obligations) with the status field set to F to see all fulfilled obligations within a date range, or left blank to see both open and fulfilled obligations.
+1. Find the period key for the VAT Return you wish to retrieve, using the [Retrieve VAT obligations endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_retrieve-vat-obligations_get_accordion) (/organisations/vat/{vrn}/obligations) with the status field set to F to see all fulfilled obligations within a date range, or left blank to see both open and fulfilled obligations.

-2. Use the period key with the view [VAT Returns endpoint](/docs/api/service/vat-api/1.0#_view-vat-return_get_accordion)  (/organisations/vat/{vrn}/returns/{periodKey}) to retrieve the required VAT Return.
+2. Use the period key with the [View VAT Returns endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_view-vat-return_get_accordion)  (/organisations/vat/{vrn}/returns/{periodKey}) to retrieve the required VAT Return.

 Your software cannot retrieve returns filed before business or agents joined VAT (MTD) through the VAT (MTD) API.